 Use case missing or mismatched

-Error code | Rejection reason | Recommended action | Reference or documentation to support requirement |
+Error code | Rejection reason | Recommended action | Reference or documentation to support the requirement |

 8001 | Brand website or campaign references charitable donations and the declared use case is not charity | If the brand's website or campaign information indicates that they are soliciting charitable donations through their message program, then the campaign use case should be Charity.
 Register the campaign again with the correct use case and resubmit. | Campaigns require a complete, clear, and concise campaign submission for proper review per TCR and US operators.
 See the CTIA Messaging Principles and Best Practices and Review Operator Codes of Conduct. |